fieldjoshua/AICheck/TESTING.md

 # Verify:
 # - Hook detects the new document
+# - Displays the mandatory documentation alert
+# - Creates a backup copy in .aicheck/docs/backup
-# - Prompts to add to documentation index
+# - Prompts to add to documentation index (indexing is optional)
-# - Document is added to index when 'y' is selected
+# - Document is added to index when 'y' is selected using default description
 # - Check documentation_index.md for the new entry
-# - Index is included in the commit
+# - Both backup file and index are included in the commit

 # Test rejection scenario
 ./ai new TestDocAction2